 Contact our customer services team to find out if you are already registered for a postal or proxy vote.

 You can apply to vote by post for a specific election, for a set period of time, or for all future elections.
 Please complete and return a postal vote application form.

 If you have registered for a postal vote you can't vote in person at a polling station.

 Find out what to do if your postal voting papers are lost or damaged.

 A proxy vote is when you arrange for someone to vote on your behalf.
 Any elector can request a proxy vote for a particular election as long as they give a reason.
-There are different forms depending on why you can't get to the polling station - find the right proxy vote application form below.
+There are different forms depending on why you can't get to the polling station - find the right proxy vote application form here.

 If you have appointed a proxy to vote on your behalf you can still vote in person at your polling station, provided you vote before your proxy does.

 Emergency proxy vote

 If you have had a medical emergency that took place 6 days before an election or less, you can apply to vote by emergency proxy (someone else voting on your behalf).
 You can apply up until 5pm on election day.
 But, you must be registered to vote first.